egemenyildirim90/kind-helm-fib/README.md

 - Install kind with the command `go install sigs.k8s.io/kind@v0.12.0`.
 This will put kind in `$(go env GOPATH)/bin`.
 You may need to add that directory to your `$PATH` as shown [here](^3^) if you encounter the error `kind: command not found` after installation.

-## Install kubectl
+## Install kubectl Client Version: v1.28.3
-To install kubectl version 1.28.3 on your system, you need to follow these steps:

 - Determine your operating system and architecture.
 You can use the command `uname -a` on Linux or `systeminfo` on Windows to get this information.
 - Download the kubectl binary for your system from the [Kubernetes release page](^5^).
 For example, if you are using Linux x86-64, you can use the command `curl -LO https://dl.k8s.io/release/v1.28.3/bin/linux/amd64/kubectl`.
 If you are using Windows x86-64, you can use the command `curl.exe -LO https://dl.k8s.io/release/v1.28.3/bin/windows/amd64/kubectl.exe`.